ubicucsd/bootcamp_18_19/1_CommandLine.md

 **Mac or Linux:** Right click anywhere and click open terminal.
 You should see a prompt that looks something like  ```mchernys@mchernys-ThinkPad-T430:~/Desktop$```.
 Next, copy paste this command into the terminal and press enter ```ssh my_username@ec2-52-15-126-191.us-east-2.compute.amazonaws.com```.
 Note: use Ctrl-shift-V to paste into terminal.
 Please replace "your-username" with your actual username.
 Save the command you used somewhere so you can copy paste it in the future.

+**Some things to keep in mind:** I have some promotional credits for EC2, but they are not infinite.
+Please help me not run over budget by following my instructions and asking if you are unsure of what you are doing.
+Processing power is plentiful and the rate charged is constant, but storage can add up if everyone uploads large files.
+Please only upload what I ask you to upload.
+A few megabytes here and there is fine but please do not go uploading several gigabytes at a time.
+In addition, the actual process of uploading costs no money but downloading from EC2 does.
+Again, just download when I ask you to.
+Thanks!!

 ---

 ### TODO